-With the information collected from the previous step, security testing transitions to identifying vulnerabilities within systems.
-This begins with automated scans initially but quickly develops into deep-dive manual testing techniques.
+With the information collected from the previous step, security testing transitions to identifying vulnerabilities in the network.
+This typically begins with automated scans initially but quickly morphs into manual testing techniques using more pointed and direct tools.
 During the threat-modeling step, assets are identified and categorized into threat categories.
-These may involve: sensitive documents, trade secrets, financial information but more commonly consist of technical information found during the previous phase.
+These may involve sensitive information, trade secrets, financial documents, etc.

 Unlike a vulnerability assessment, a network penetration test takes such a test quite a bit further specifically by way of exploitation.
-Exploitation involves actually carrying out the vulnerability's exploit (ie: buffer overflow) in an effort to be certain if the vulnerability is truly exploitable.
-During a RedTeam Security network penetration test, this phase consists of employing heavy manual testing tactics and is often quite time-intensive.
+Exploitation involves actually carrying out the vulnerability's exploit (i.e., buffer overflow) in an effort to be certain if the vulnerability is truly exploitable.

-The reporting step is intended to deliver, rank, and prioritize findings and generate a clear and actionable report, complete with evidence, to the project stakeholders.
-The presentation of findings can occur via Webex or in-person – whichever format is most conducive for communicating results.
+The reporting step is intended to compile, document, and risk rate findings and generate a clear and actionable report, complete with evidence, for the project stakeholders.
+The report is delivered via the RedTeam Security's portal.
+A presentation or review of findings can occur via virtual meeting if requested.
 At RedTeam Security, we consider this phase to be the most important and we take great care to ensure we've communicated the value of our service and findings thoroughly.

 We consider the reporting phase to mark the beginning of our relationship.
 RedTeam Security strives to provide the best possible customer experience and service.
 As a result, our report makes up only a small part of our deliverables.
 We provide clients with an online remediation knowledge base, dedicated remediation staff, and a ticketing system to close the ever-important gap in the remediation process following the reporting phase.
 Again, the underlying framework is based on the Penetration Testing Execution Standard (PTES) but RedTeam Security exceeds those standards.